Israel to offer 3rd COVID booster shot to older citizens

 Early this year, Israel carried out one of the world’s most aggressive and successful vaccination campaigns, reaching a deal with Pfizer to purchase enough vaccines for its population in exchange for sharing its data with the drug maker.

-Over 57% of the country’s 9.3 million citizens have received two doses of the Pfizer/BioNTech vaccine, and over 80% of the population over 40 is vaccinated.
+Fifty-nine percent of the country’s population is fully vaccinated, according to a tally from the New York Times.
+Over 80% of the population over 40 is vaccinated.

 The vaccination program allowed Israel to reopen its economy ahead of other countries.
 But Israel has seen a spike in cases of the new delta variant, even among people who are vaccinated.
 Bennett urged unvaccinated Israelis, especially younger people who have been hesitant, to get vaccinated immediately.